kubeflow/website/content/docs/pipelines/installation/standalone-deployment.md

     CLUSTER_NAME="kubeflow-pipelines-standalone"
     ZONE="us-central1-a"
     MACHINE_TYPE="n1-standard-2" # A machine with 2 CPUs and 7.50GB memory
-    SCOPES="storage-rw,cloud-platform" # These scopes are needed for running some pipeline samples.
+    SCOPES="cloud-platform" # These scopes are needed for running some pipeline samples.

     gcloud container clusters create $CLUSTER_NAME \
         --zone $ZONE \
         --machine-type $MACHINE_TYPE \
-        --scopes $SCOPES \
+        --scopes $SCOPES
-        --num-nodes 2 \
-        --max-nodes 5 \
-        --min-nodes 2 \
-        --enable-autoscaling
     ```
-     **WARNING**: Using `SCOPES="storage-rw,cloud-platform"` overgrants all GCP permissions to the cluster, so it's convenient to use.
+     **WARNING**: Using `SCOPES="cloud-platform"` overgrants all GCP permissions to the cluster, so it's convenient to use.
 For a more secure cluster setup, refer to [Authenticating Pipelines to GCP](/docs/gke/authentication-pipelines/).

     Reference: